 Another common trend among industrial-style rooms is the smart use of steel.
 Though you may not traditionally think of steel as a bedroom-friendly material, this practical and pleasing barn door spotted on decorcrush (via Pinterest) proves it can add unexpected warmth to the space.
 Steel-framed accent chairs or clothing racks are other great ways to bring this look into your bedroom.Continue to 8 of 21 below.

 Bedroom With Edison Lighting

-When we think industrial style, we can't help but picture soft lighting and a beautiful, exposed Edison bulb.
-We adore these caged side lamps from a daily something, which lend an industrial vibe to the modern bedroom.
-You can find similar lanterns on Amazon or Etsy -- simply add an Edison bulb, and voilà.Continue to 9 of 21 below.
+When you think industrial style, you cannot help but picture soft lighting and a beautiful, exposed Edison bulb.
+These caged side lamps from a daily something lend an industrial vibe to the modern bedroom.
+You can find similar lanterns on Amazon or Etsy—simply add an Edison bulb and voilà.Continue to 9 of 21 below.

 09 of 21